Welcome To St John the Divine in Burlington, Wisconsin!

 Rooted in Tradition

-Our worship style is more in the traditional manner (bells, candles, processions, and more), but still low church.
+Our worship style is more traditional (bells, candles, processions, chants, and more), but yet approachable, or low church, for those not used to our style.

-We encourage you to participate or observe as your comfort level allows when you join us.
+When you join us, we encourage you to participate or observe as your comfort level allows.

-We invite you to check us out and see if we might be the right fit for you.
+We invite you to check out one of our services in person or watch one of our videos to see if we might be the right fit for you.

-Besides worship, we like to work together within and outside the church walls.
-You can also be a part of that!
+Besides worship, we like to work together within and outside the church walls to give back to the community that supports us.

 Make a joyful noise unto the Lord!